sshane/opParams/README.md

    ```
    * The default will be used if the user doesn't have the parameter.

 3. Now to change live parameters over ssh, you can connect to your EON with your WiFi hotspot, then change directory to `/data/openpilot` and run `python op_tune.py`.
+It's important to make sure you set `'live'` to `True` for your parameters.
    * Here's a gif of the tuner:

 <img src="gifs/op_tune.gif?raw=true" width="600">